flutter/plugins/packages/share/README.md

 [![pub package](https://img.shields.io/pub/v/share.svg)](https://pub.dartlang.org/packages/share)

-A Flutter plugin to share content from your Flutter app via the platform's share dialog.
+A Flutter plugin to share text from your Flutter app via the platform's share dialog.

 Wraps the ACTION_SEND Intent on Android and UIActivityViewController